• Skip to primary navigation

 • Preheat oven to 400˚F (200˚C).
 Line a large baking sheet with parchment or lightly grease.

-• In a large bowl, combine the flour, sugar, baking powder, Meyer lemon zest, and salt.
+• Stir in the flour, baking powder, and salt.

 • Quickly cut in the butter using a dough blender, two forks, or your fingers until blended and no pieces are larger than a pea.

-• Bake in the preheated oven until golden, about 12 minutes.
-Let cool for 5 minutes before removing to wire rack.
+• Bake in the preheated oven until puffed and golden, about 10-12 minutes.

 To make the glaze: